artsy/meta/meta/what_is_artsy.md

 ## Artsy Vision

-> A future where everyone is moved by art everyday.
+> A future where everyone is moved by art every day.

 ## Artsy Mission

-> Expand the art market to support more artists in art.
+> Expand the art market to support more artists and art in the world.

 ## Artsy Values